 HISTORY AND STATISTICS

-The Department staff offer a full complement of library preservation services.
+The Department staff offer a full complement of library preservation services for the print and film collections.
 Staff are organized into five service units, each responsible for a group of related services: binding Preparation, Conservation Treatment, Preservation Microfilming, Preservation Replacement, and Preservation Administration.
-Please see the web pages at this site for information on specific services.